 Simple and rapid installation.
 Easy to maintain.

-The guide how to work with the AD Certificate Services on Windows Server 2016
+The guide on how to work with the AD Certificate Services on Windows Server 2016

 - Once logged in, open up “Server Manager“.
 First task is to decide if this will be an Enterprise CA or Standalone CA. If it will be an Enterprise CA then you will need to add this VM to your Active Directory domain otherwise you can leave as a member server and run as a Standalone CA.